yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 to differentiate among different kinds of JWTs will, in general, be application specific.

+# Security Considerations

+This entire document is about security considerations when implementing and deploying JSON Web Tokens.

 # IANA Considerations

 This document requires no IANA actions.